-Here are five things you should know before you get started.
+Here are five things you should know before you get started on updating your central heating.

 1. Take the size of your home into account